petmat/less-code-is-more/src/pages/types-are-not-tests/index.md

 ### A mock example with ts-mockito

+Basic mocking with ts-mockito is really simple.
 Give the previous example we could mock `bar` with ts-mockito with the following code:

 ```typescript
 const barMock = mock(Bar)